Bonnie Youth Club Guidelines – 2018

 - In general, if a showcase is being run by a reputable third party organization and participation does not prevent the player from meeting his tournament and important game commitment to his own team, he will be permitted to do so.

-- Players who are already playing for other teams will only be permitted to register for a Bonnie team if they play for the Bonnie team on a full-time basis.
+- Players who are already playing for other teams will only be permitted to register and play for a Bonnie team if they play for the Bonnie team on a full-time basis.
 Part-time players are not permitted at any time.
+This rule will be strictly enforced and violation of the rule will result in suspension or termination of the player in question from the organization.

 Lending players to other teams